Close air support: World War I

 The use of aircraft in the close air support of ground forces dates back to World War I, the first conflict to make significant military use of aerial forces.
 Air warfare, and indeed aviation itself, was still in its infancy – and the direct effect of rifle caliber machine guns and light bombs of World War I aircraft was very limited compared with the power of (for instance) an average fighter bomber of World War II, but CAS aircraft were still able to achieve a powerful psychological impact.
-The aircraft was a visible and personal enemy – unlike artillery – presenting a personal threat to enemy troops, while providing friendly forces assurance that their superiors were concerned about their situation.
+Unlike artillery, the aircraft was a visible and personal enemy presenting a direct threat to enemy troops, while at the same time providing friendly forces proof of support from their superiors.

 The most successful attacks of 1917–1918 had included planning for co-ordination between aerial and ground units, although it was relatively difficult at this early date to co-ordinate these attacks due to the primitive nature of air-to-ground radio communication.
 Though most air-power proponents sought independence from ground commanders and hence pushed the importance of interdiction and strategic bombing, they nonetheless recognized the need for close air support.

 From the commencement of hostilities in 1914, aviators engaged in sporadic and spontaneous attacks on ground forces, but it was not until 1916 that an air support doctrine was elaborated and dedicated fighters for the job were put into service.
 By that point, the startling and demoralizing effect that attack from the air could have on the troops in the trenches had been made clear.

 At the Battle of the Somme, 18 British armed reconnaissance planes strafed the enemy trenches after conducting surveillance operations.
 The success of this improvised assault spurred innovation on both sides.
 In 1917, following the Second Battle of the Aisne, the British debuted the first ground-attack aircraft, a modified F.E 2b fighter carrying 20 lb bombs and mounted machine-guns.
-After exhausting their ammunition, the planes returned to base for refueling and rearming before returned to the battle-zone.
+After exhausting their ammunition, the planes returned to base for refueling and rearming before returning to the battle-zone.
 Other modified planes used in this role were the Airco DH.5 and Sopwith Camel – the latter was particularly successful in this role.